Kaprea F. Johnson, Ph.D.

 - B.A. in psychology, Norfolk State University

-Health disaparities among vulnerable and minority populations, urban school counseling, social justice and multicultural issues, school-mental health collaboration, interprofessional education, interprofessional collaboration and integrated behavioral healthcare.
+Health disparities among vulnerable and minority populations, antiracist pedagogy and practice, urban school counseling, social justice and multicultural issues, school-mental health collaboration, interprofessional education, interprofessional collaboration and integrated behavioral healthcare.
 Also interested in curriculum and assessment development.